nathanww/OpenHaptic/api.md

 *Message formats*
 To send a message to the device, write it to the GATT receive attribute.
-The message should be an ASCII string ending in "ENDMSG"
+The message should be an UTF-8 string ending in "ENDMSG"

 Messages sent by OpenHaptic are also strings terminated with "ENDMSG".